jaykay12/tech/_posts/2021-11-02-apache-airflow.md

 ## Concepts of Airflow

 The simplest unit of the Airflow framework are tasks.
-Tasks can be thought of as operations or, for most data teams, operations in a data pipeline.
+Tasks can be thought of as operations like reading/writing data or any transformations on that data.

 A traditional ETL workflow has three tasks; extracting, transforming, and loading data.